-Days after Yanukovych fled it had become obvious that many protesters had become violent since the beginning of Euromaidan; that violence by protesters, which included the seizure and destruction of government property and attacks against the government’s security personnel, were crucial in Yanukovych’s decision to abandon the country; and that in the last month of the revolt Western leaders relied on the protests, not to force Yanukovych to agree to the E.U.’s deal but to oust him from power.
+Days after President Yanukovych fled, it had become obvious that many protesters had become violent since the beginning of Euromaidan; that violence by protesters, which included the seizure and destruction of government property and attacks against the government’s security personnel, were crucial in Yanukovych’s decision to abandon the country; and that in the last month of the revolt Western leaders relied on the protests, not to force Yanukovych to agree to the E.U.’s deal but to oust him from power.

 The U.N.
 Human Rights Commission investigated cases of seizure of government buildings, destruction of government property, and hooliganism by protesters.
 Additionally, the investigation into the killings of 13 law enforcement agents could not be conducted because of the law of 21 February 2014 (requested by the opposition) providing that people who participated in mass protests and were suspected or accused of crimes, including violence, or killing of a law enforcement officer were exempted from criminal responsibility.

-At this time, it might be useful to consider how the U.S. Government and its citizens (or any of the traditional Western democracies) might react if foreign leaders were to show up physically in Washington DC or send messages encouraging hundreds of thousands of citizens to protest decisions made by an American president?
+To provide additional perspective, it might be useful to consider how the U.S. Government and its citizens (or any of the traditional Western democracies) might react if foreign leaders were to show up physically in Washington DC or send messages encouraging hundreds of thousands of citizens to protest decisions made by an American president?
 Could we ever have imagined the presence of German and Japanese representatives joining pacifist or fascist protesters in the UK during WWII; Russian officials in Washington D.C. rallying anti-war protesters against Richard Nixon during the Vietnam War; or agents of Saddam Hussein’s government publicly spurring American protesters who opposed the 2003 invasion of Iraq?
 How would the U.S. Government and the people react if Mexican leaders were to instigate protests within the U.S. to force the government to adopt a complete open-border policy?

 Presuming the OHCHR report reveals an accurate description of events, who then was responsible for storming government buildings, burning police cars, erecting barricades, using clubs, spraying teargas, throwing stones at the police while killing eighteen of them?
 This narrative is not presented in defense of riot police, some of whom appeared to have acted criminally, or Yanukovych’s initial intractable and corrupt administration, but to establish the fact that the democratic process in Ukraine had been subverted by a people’s mass insurrection with the support and encouragement of Western democratic leaders.
 Interestingly, the western liberal media and the Kyiv Post do not mention instances of Russian presence in support of President Yanukovych.

 – Approximately 140 police officers were assaulted on January 6 at the Capitol, including about 80 from the U.S. Capitol Police and about 60 from the Metropolitan Police Department.

-– Approximately 919 defendants have been charged with entering or remaining in a restricted federal building or grounds.
-Of those, 101 defendants have been charged with entering a restricted area with a dangerous or deadly weapon.
+– Approximately 1186 defendants have been charged with entering or remaining in a restricted federal building or grounds.
+Of those, 116 defendants have been charged with entering a restricted area with a dangerous or deadly weapon.

-– Approximately 326 defendants have been charged with assaulting, resisting, or impeding officers or employees, including approximately 106 individuals who have been charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer.
+– Approximately 452 defendants have been charged with assaulting, resisting, or impeding officers or employees, including approximately 123 individuals who have been charged with using a deadly or dangerous weapon or causing serious bodily injury to an officer.

-– More than 306 defendants have been charged with corruptly obstructing, influencing, or impeding an official proceeding, or attempting to do so.
+– More than 332 defendants have been charged with corruptly obstructing, influencing, or impeding an official proceeding, or attempting to do so.

-– Approximately 61 defendants have been charged with destruction of government property, and approximately 46 defendants have been charged with theft of government property.
+– Approximately 71 defendants have been charged with destruction of government property, and approximately 56 defendants have been charged with theft of government property.

-– Approximately 55 defendants have been charged with conspiracy, either: (a) to obstruct a congressional proceeding, (b) to obstruct law enforcement during a civil disorder, (c) to injure an officer, or (d) some combination of the three.
+– Approximately 57 defendants have been charged with conspiracy, either: (a) to obstruct a congressional proceeding, (b) to obstruct law enforcement during a civil disorder, (c) to injure an officer, or (d) some combination of the three.

-– Approximately 518 individuals have pleaded guilty to a variety of federal charges, many of whom faced or will face incarceration at sentencing.
+– Approximately 718 individuals have pleaded guilty to a variety of federal charges, many of whom faced or will face incarceration at sentencing.

 Plainly spoken, Euromaidan was like the 6 January assault on the U.S. Congress on steroids.
 Those who justified violence or failed to denounce it during Euromaidan may have to ask themselves if they could also be inadvertently justifying the 6 January 2021 assault.
 Euromaidan involved hundreds of thousands of demonstrators, peaceful and non-peaceful, that brought the Ukrainian government to a standstill for months.
 Yet only one protester and five other unknown individuals were arrested.
 Western leaders may want to agree that President Yanukovych was the counterpart of American President Donald Trump, each, however, on opposite sides of the protests with one exception: Yanukovych was resisting demands for resigning the office to which he was duly elected while Trump was seeking to keep his illegally.

 Circumstances surrounding Euromaidan begs the question, how would the U.S. Government (or any of the traditional Western democracies) react if citizens had shut down seven square miles in Washington DC with a radius of 1.5 mile beginning at the Federal Triangle?
 The area would include the buildings of the three branches of government, the Treasury, State, Agriculture, Labor, and Commerce buildings among others, the FBI, the Mall, main museums, all three main bridges from Virginia, and major incoming roads from Maryland.

 Those who opposed Yanukovych acknowledged that Ukraine had made a mistake in electing him in 2010.
 If Ukrainians make another mistake, should they rely on another Euromaidan to correct it?
 The Euromaidan opposition had forgotten that liberal democracies do not always guarantee that the results some people prefer will be fulfilled.
 It is understandable that many Ukrainians did not like Yanukovych’s decision to sign the Russian deal.
 But by failing to abide by democratic norms the Ukrainian opposition tarnished the accomplishments they themselves had attained in over two decades.
 They allowed new groups to come to the forefront creating the perception that Right-wing thugs are hijacking Ukraine’s liberal uprising.
 Western leaders succeeded in keeping Ukraine away from Russia without concern for the damage being done to the democratic process and the long run consequences for which they were completely unprepared.

 In April 2014, NATO suspended all practical civilian and military cooperation with Russia except for the NATO Russia Council established to discuss security issues.
 As relations continued to decline Russia kept taunting NATO by conducting aggressive military and civilian incidents and violations of the Intermediate Range Nuclear Forces.
 Although both sides continued to engage in a low-key arms race, both conventional and nuclear diplomatic talks became useless as NATO and the U.S. were persuaded that they could only deal with Russia from a position of military strength.
 As a contending nuclear power Russia would not allow Western military supremacy.
-Soon it began to issue veiled nuclear threats to respond to what it perceived to be NATO threats.
+Soon Moscow began to issue veiled nuclear threats to respond to what it perceived to be NATO threats.